tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 ## Overview

-SoC (System-on-Chip) designs are similar to sofware in many ways, e.g. they are written in human-readable computer languages and often developed using version control, but differ in what comprises an "API".
+SoC (System-on-Chip) designs are similar to software in many ways, e.g. they are written in human-readable computer languages and often developed using version control, but differ in what comprises an Application Programming Interface (API).
 This is an addendum to the [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html) specification which clarifies how to apply SemVer to SoC designs.
 It is assumed that you have read and understood: